Elsapro/wikijs/employment/resume-writing-guidelines.md

 3. **Soft Skills** - Personal strengths (motivated abilities).

-	**EXAMPLE:**  Sales strategist with the vision to determine optimal product / services solutions, acquire and develop new business, and successfully penetrate new markets.
+	**EXAMPLE:**  Sales strategist with the vision to determine optimal product / services solutions, acquire and develop new business, and successfully penetrate new markets. **Did you mean to duplicate this from the hard skills?**

 # Accomplishment Statements
 > Accomplishment: - An action taken which results in a measurable and beneficial outcome.

 ## Memory Joggers
-Look here for accomplisments:
+Look here for accomplishments:
 1. Saved performance reviews
 1. Old resumes
 1. Things of which you’re very proud (awards / accolades)